-- Final Candidates for faculty, EHRA non-faculty, SHRA staff, and post-doctoral positions, as well as final candidates for temporary appointments are subject to background checks once an offer of employment has been accepted.
+- Final Candidates for faculty, EHRA non-faculty, SHRA staff, and post-doctoral positions, as well as final candidates for temporary appointments, are subject to background checks once an offer of employment has been accepted.
 Some student positions may also require background checks based on the nature of duties.

-- Current employees who change jobs due to promotion, lateral transfer, or reassignment or who assume new duties that make a background check appropriate will need an updated background check.
+- Current employees who change jobs due to a promotion, lateral transfer, or reassignment or who assume new duties that make a background check appropriate will need an updated background check.
 Current employees are also required to report any conviction to the University within five (5) days of the conviction and the University may require a background check to affirm the information.

-- Non Employee/Non Student Residents who wish to reside in University controlled housing (dormitory, research station, etc.) with an NC State employee are also subject to background checks as a condition of residency.
+- Non Employee/Non-Student Residents who wish to reside in University controlled housing (dormitory, research station, etc.) with an NC State employee are also subject to background checks as a condition of residency.

-- Volunteers who have been selected to participate in a university sponsored program that is offered to minors may also be subject to a background check prior to participation.
+- Volunteers who have been selected to participate in a university-sponsored program that is offered to minors may also be subject to a background check prior to participation.

 When and how are background checks performed?